Home page Site search Site

 - Effective listeners condition themselves to be interested in challenging

 matters.
 They find a challenge in grasping the meaning of what is being said -- no matter how

 - Don't get derailed by emotionally charged "buzz" words that trigger negative

 - Poor listeners tune people out on the basis of a few words.

 - Effective listeners don't let the emotional baggage of one word or phrase

 hinder them from getting at the substance of a lecture.

 - Poor listeners see professors as talking heads.

-- Poor listeners drift back and forth between a lecture and
+- Poor listeners drift back and forth between listening to a lecture and

 - Effective listeners use the thinking/speaking differential in three ways: